suriyadeepan/suriyadeepan.github.io/_posts/2016-08-23-what-happened.markdown

 published: true
 ---

 It has been 55 days since my last post.
 A lot has happened.
 I handled python sessions at this year's summer camps, held at Villupuram and Chennai, conducted by Free Software Foundation, Tamilnadu.
 As a result, my python skills have improved considerably.
 It is a shame that we were unable to conduct a camp at my home town, Puducherry.
 But there is still hope.
+I digress.
+I tried to summarize the events of last 2 months in this post.

 ## Web scraping